 I’m a (recovering) attorney myself, so I feel at liberty to point out that most people think their encounters with lawyers will cost them money, and lots of it.
-New York real estate lawyer Adam Leitman Bailey aims to disabuse homebuyers of this belief by revealing his insider secrets for saving money on their homes.
+Adam Leitman Bailey aims to disabuse homebuyers of this belief by revealing his insider secrets for saving money on their homes.

-With his new book, “Finding the Uncommon Deal: A Top New York Lawyer Explains How to Buy a Home for the Lowest Possible Price,” Bailey offers a stripped-down, fluff-free set of anecdotes and action steps culled from his own daily work as a real estate attorney, homeowner and real estate investor.
+With his new book, “Finding the Uncommon Deal: A Top New York Lawyer Explains How to Buy a Home for the Lowest Possible Price,” Bailey offers a stripped-down, fluff-free set of anecdotes and action steps culled from his own daily work as a homeowner and real estate investor.

 Bailey does cover some unorthodox transaction types, like seller financing (which, by the way, should involve an attorney no matter where they take place).
 And, notwithstanding the book’s title, Bailey is not afraid to give readers valid advice on how to get a great deal in these sorts of situations, even when “a great deal” doesn’t necessarily mean getting a home dirt cheap.

 For example, Bailey cautions against a “have your cake (seller financing) and eat it, too (low, low price)” approach, if you want to successfully negotiate for a seller to carry your financing.
 “Remember,” Bailey advises, “you are asking the owner to give you the property in return for future payments, and you are attempting to obtain homeownership that you would not otherwise be able to afford.
 For such benefits, offer to pay at least the asking price — if not more — in order to seal the deal.”